fromVeeko/fromVeeko/README.md

 Hi everybody!
 I'm Nicola, currently student @ university of Udine (IT).
 Hope you find something useful between my repos, but more probably you'll only find some stuff for my univeristy project.
-Or maybe I've already uploaded something interesting but I've forgotten to update this file
+Or maybe I've already uploaded something interesting but I forgot to update this file

 <!---
 fromVeeko/fromVeeko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.